Senior Podiatrist and Founder

 Oliver has completed additional training in VHO nail bracing.
 He has continued to establish an effective non-surgical treatment of ingrown toenails using the VHO nail brace, which was developed in Germany and first introduced to Australia by Oliver in 2007.
 Oliver travelled to Germany to complete training in VHO nail brace techniques and now trains Australian podiatrists in this non-surgical ingrown toenail treatment and has spoken on the topic at the Queensland State Podiatry Conference.
 Oliver also performs surgical correction of ingrown toenails for children and adolescents where nail bracing is not suitable.
 Oliver has attended numerous domestic and international conferences including PFOLA (Prescription Foot Orthotic Laboratory Association) in the USA.

-In his role as a university clinical supervisor, he has helped train students at QUT Podiatry School in custom foot orthotic design and manufacture, and has extensive experience in both traditional and computerized orthotic prescription and manufacture.
+In his role as a university clinical supervisor, he has helped train students at QUT Podiatry School in custom foot orthotic design and manufacture, and has extensive experience in both traditional and computerised orthotic prescription and manufacture.

 Sporting and Adventure Travel Interests